impara/luma_video_pipeline/README.md

 - Adjust animation parameters for smooth motion
 - Generate multiple variations when needed

+### For Image Generation (Gemini)

+- Clear descriptive prompts work best
+- Use the free tier API key to generate images
+- Set a consistent aspect ratio for best results
+- Consider using the Ken Burns animation style

 ### For Karaoke Captions

 - Keep narration text natural and well-paced
 - Use high-contrast colors for better readability
 - Adjust font size based on video dimensions
-- Test with different highlight colors for best effect
+- Test different highlight colors for best effect
 - Consider using stroke outlines for better visibility
 - Use the paging system for longer narrations
 - Adjust visible lines (2-3 recommended) for optimal viewing